Easy Home Remedies for Seniors Struggling With Arthritis

 - Try Green Tea- Green tea is a powerful and popular form of tea and one that is thought to block the chemicals in the body that cause inflammation.
 Less inflammation means less joint pain.

 - Apply a Hot to Cold Treatment- Many people with arthritis have found that alternating between hot and cold can really help with their painful joints.
 Start with ice packs, then alternate to a heating pad.
-The cold application from the ice pack will lessen swelling, while the heat can help provide pain relief.
+The cold application from the ice pack will lessen swelling, while the heat can help increase blood flow which may provide pain relief.

 - Eat the Right Diet- There are a number of foods that are actually known for causing inflammation.
 Make sure to avoid refined sugars and refined carbs that can cause inflammation.
 The right diet isn’t just about avoiding the wrong foods, but about eating the right ones.
 Pineapple, nuts, fish, berries, tomatoes and grapes are all known for helping to reduce inflammation.